One of the aspects I enjoy the most about doing interviews with successful entrepreneurs, is feeding my own curiosity to find out things like –

 I believe the most powerful thing you can do to keep your business growing, is learning what a person at the next level up from you did to get there.
 What do they have, or do, that you do not, or have not done… yet.

 Leverage Is Not Always The Same

-As part of my EJ Insider interviews club I write a monthly action plan.
+As part of my Interviews Club, an exclusive series of interviews that Laptop Lifestyle Academy members receive, I wrote action plans.
 To create the action plan I re-listen to the two exclusive interviews released that month and attempt to extract the key point of leverage from each person interviewed.

 Each of these four men have created businesses that, thanks to massive leverage, turn over millions of dollars.